article · Certification difficulty & pass rates

 The bottom line is simple: ISC2 publishes CC exam-outline facts and a passing grade, not a public candidate pass-rate percentage.
 Do not choose or avoid CC because a page gives you an unsupported percentage.

 Choose CC when you want a structured, entry-friendly cybersecurity foundation and can pair it with evidence: security vocabulary, network basics, access-control examples, incident-response notes, monitoring concepts, and AI-risk awareness.
 Do not treat it as a cybersecurity job guarantee, salary claim, ROI claim, or substitute for hands-on troubleshooting and security practice.
-RoleMath keeps this page draft/noindex until human source review clears the claim framing and presentation for launch.
+Confirm exam details on the vendor's official page before you rely on them.

 Frequently asked questions